Lee15946/AWSInAction/README.md

 ### Access AWS
 - AWS Management console
 - AWS Command Line interface (CLI)
+	- AWS Cloud Shell
 - AWS Software Developer Kit (SDK)
 - Access Key and Secret Access Key

-#### IAM Roles for Services
+### IAM Roles for Services

 - Some AWS service will need to perform actions on your behalf
-- We will assign permissions to AWS services with IAM rol
+- We will assign permissions to AWS services with IAM role

 #### IAM Security Tools